Most Common March Madness First-Round Upsets

 You know the story.
 A #16 seed had not beaten a #1 seed in the 34-year history of the tournament until 2018, when the #16 UMBC Retrievers stunned #1 Virginia.

-Will we have to wait another 34 years before another #16 seeds can do the previously unthinkable?
-Not likely.
+Would we have to wait another 34 years before another #16 seeds can do the previously unthinkable?
+Nope.
+During the first round of the 2025 tournament, the Farleigh Dickinson University (FDU) Knights came out of nowhere to upset #1 Purdue 63-58.

 #2 Seeds vs #15 Seeds